dotswg/dots-use-cases/README.md

 This is the working area for a proposed DOTS use cases draft.

+**NOTE**: This branch contains the XML and text revisions of the published draft-ietf-dots-use-cases-04 revision.
+Ongoing work on the DOTS use cases draft is using kramdown-rfc2629 and xml2rfc to generate formatted versions of the draft.
+Please see the [DOTS WG repository](https://github.com/dotswg/) for details.

 ## Document Status

 This document is currently being actively developed by the authors.